 Italy's Beaches and Food in Summer

-Italy's beaches become very crowded on Sundays and in August, and summer is usually considered high season at hotels near the sea.
-However, most seaside towns have private beach clubs where you pay a fee that usually gets you a clean beach, a dressing room where you can leave your things, a lounge chair, a beach umbrella, a good swimming area, toilets, and a bar.
+Italy's beaches become very crowded on Sundays and in July and August, and summer is usually considered high season at hotels near the sea.
+However, most seaside towns have private beach clubs, called stabilimenti, where you pay a fee that usually gets you a clean beach, a dressing room where you can leave your things, a lounge chair, a beach umbrella, a good swimming area, toilets, and a bar.

 Beach play areas for children, often with small carnival-type rides, also open in the summer.
 Near popular beaches, you'll find bars and seafood restaurants with outdoor seating and small shops selling beach supplies and souvenirs; in summer, many seaside towns are connected by frequent ferries.